Indiana vs. Kansas College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Indiana Performance Insights

-- The Hoosiers average 74.3 points per game (195th in college basketball) while giving up 73.1 per contest (234th in college basketball).
-They have a +11 scoring differential overall and outscore opponents by 1.2 points per game.
+- The Hoosiers have a +11 scoring differential, topping opponents by 1.2 points per game.
+They're putting up 74.3 points per game to rank 195th in college basketball and are giving up 73.1 per outing to rank 234th in college basketball.

-- The 33.9 rebounds per game Indiana averages rank 285th in the country.
-Its opponents record 33.7 per outing.
+- The 33.9 rebounds per game Indiana averages rank 285th in college basketball.
+Its opponents grab 33.7 per outing.

-- Indiana makes 5.3 fewer threes per contest than the opposition, 3.4 (361st in college basketball) compared to its opponents' 8.7.

-- Indiana has committed 1.1 more turnovers per game than its opponents, averaging 12 (200th in college basketball play) while forcing 10.9 (278th in college basketball).
+- Indiana has had more turnovers than its opponents this season, committing 12.0 per game (200th in college basketball action) while forcing 10.9 (278th in college basketball).

+- The Jayhawks' +148 scoring differential (outscoring opponents by 14.8 points per game) is a result of putting up 79.9 points per game (84th in college basketball) while allowing 65.1 per outing (56th in college basketball).

+- Kansas pulls down 39.0 rebounds per game (82nd in college basketball) while allowing 32.3 per contest to opponents.
+It outrebounds opponents by 6.7 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.